When three fiddle players met at a national fiddle contest in Idaho, little did they know more than a decade later they’d form a band.

 “It’s of course a pretty different band,” Beken said.
 “But it’s an experimental thing with acoustical music.”

-Beken said his favorite songs MilkDrive performs is one Bruce Robinson lent the band for their new record or “Dear Prudence.”
+Beken said his favorite songs MilkDrive performs is “Dear Prudence.”
+Bruce Robinson lent the band for its 2012 Album “Waves.”

 “That’s really fun to play, too,” Beken said.